AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 ## People counting

-The initial (and naive) people counting solution utilized a Logitech C920 camera mounted on a vantage point that had a clear view of the room.
+The first iteration of the people counting system (as built by [Michael Berkey](https://github.com/mdberkey)) utilized a Logitech C920 camera mounted on a vantage point that had a clear view of the room.
 A Discord bot was set on a 15 minute loop (using discord.py.ext's `@tasks.loop(minutes=15)`) to call a YOLOv7 model set to class 0 (detecting people).
 The bot called the webcam to take an image, then ran it through the model for inference.
 It returned the number of people in the room (and annotated the image with bounding boxes of where it believed the people to be, for debug purposes).

 <div style="display: flex; justify-content: center; gap: 10px; max-width: 100%; flex-wrap: wrap; margin-bottom">
     <img src="/images/upl-pc/camera-peek.png" alt="An image of a webcam peeking out at an occupied lab." style="max-width: 350px; width: auto;" />